All Episodes

 It was super messed up.

-And he uses it for his advantage and then the cops release something after that, saying basically, you know, oh, you know, she was arrested for being possession of offensive weapons and she approached them.
+And then the cops release something after that saying basically, you know, oh, you know, she was arrested for being possession of offensive weapons and she approached them.

 Still doesn't say that she threatened or assaulted them, I noticed.

-But at least acknowledged that they were like in the group and then warned against sharing misinformation on social media, and I'm like, so in other words, your butt hurt that the fucking real story's leaking out.
+But at least acknowledged that they were like in the group and then warned against sharing misinformation on social media.

-And so as this is happening, the news conveniently, you know, like even though there's this anonymous like account saying it's the mother, like on one side, they do a glowing review talking to this freaking like wannabe gangster guy and like introduce him as Ali Dumana the Bulgarian father.
+And so as this is happening, the news conveniently, you know, like even though there's this anonymous like account saying it's the mother, like on one side, they do a glowing review talking to this freaking like wannabe gangster guy and like introduce him as Ali Dumana, the Bulgarian father.

-Sound suspect.
+Sounds suspect.

-You know, like I'll do Ali Dumana the Bulgarian.
+You know, like Ali Dumana, the Bulgarian.

-F the Bulgarian father, which kind of sounded like Marilyn father, kill Mara Brego Garcia.
+The Bulgarian father, which kind of sounded like Marilyn father, kill Mara Brego Garcia.

 So what the fuck is the deal with this?

-Like, aren't these sisters they were missing or something?
+Like, aren't these sisters, they were missing or something?

 They ran away from home.

-Well, see, like, yeah, like that's the other th that's the other part is in the past before that there was a report that they were missing for a while, and then they came back.
+That's the other part is in the past before that, there was a report that they were missing for a while, and then they came back.

 By Muslim rape gangs?